 This guide will set you up for success by making some quick and simple tweaks to your channel and processes.
 You’ll learn how to create high quality content faster as well as how to optimize your videos to get more views and subscribers.

-These 9 tips will help you go from 0 to 1000 subscribers on YouTube in no time:
+Following these 7 steps will help you go from 0 to 1000 YouTube subscribers in no time:

-- Research YouTube Content Ideas Before You Film
+- Step #3: Research YouTube Content Ideas Before You Film

 Let’s dive in.

-Making sure your channel is completely set up and optimized is the number one step to reaching your first 1000 subscribers.
+Making sure your channel is completely set up and optimized is an important step if you want to reach your first 1000 subscribers.

 First thing’s first, make sure you’ve got a profile picture added.